 The admission process to LCC does not include any questions related to disability.
-Should students inquire about disability support at LCC, the Admissions Counselor can direct the student to the Disability Support section of the LCC website and/or refer the student to talk further with the Director of Student Success and Wellness.
+Should students inquire about disability support at LCC, the Admissions Counselor can direct the

 Reasonable accommodations do not include reduced standards of academic performance, reduced standards of English language proficiency, or waiver of academic courses.